A snapshot of what I'm working on, reading, and thinking about right now. Inspired by nownownow.com.

 The Next.js changelog at 2am.
 Not a book.
 Still counts.

-How to make AI assistants useful for writing without making the writing sound like it came from the same model everyone else is using.
 There's a line between amplification and homogenization, and most teams are on the wrong side of it.

 The right amount of structure for a personal site: enough to keep me posting, not so much I spend weekends building a CMS instead of writing.